What to consider when posting on Facebook

 Whether you are posting for your own business or for someone else’s you must decide how much time to allot to social media marketing.
 Consider it part of your working day.
 It is important promotional work for your business.
 Plan out your time and decide how often you are going to post.
 It is about balance.
 Posting twice a day on Facebook is considered too frequent for most followers.
 Posting too little and you can loose followers.

 This is vital.
 The average post lifetime for individual pages is approximately 3 hours, while other pages experienced post lifetimes less than 15 minutes.
 Your post will have a longer lifetime if it is interacted with – liked, shared, or pinned.
 So, again it is best to post on Facebook with engaging material relevant to your community at the right time.
-To find out when is the best time to post on Facebook, check out our post.
-Share & Like of you think it is helpful.

 Write for skim readers.
 Users are saturated with information and are unlikely to read long posts.